This article contains affiliate links. Learn more in our affiliate disclosure.

 If this sounds good, continue reading.
 Otherwise, scroll down to see other transport options.

-However, if you’re traveling with a lot of luggage or kids, we recommend using a van or a private taxi.
-I’ve included more info below.
+If you’re traveling with a lot of luggage or kids, we recommend using a van or a private taxi.
+We’ve included more info below.

 Read next: How to organize Udawalawe jeep safari